rcos/CSCI-4470-OpenSource/Modules/BuildSystems/source/index.rst

 --------------------------------------------------------------------

-* Your next lab session will focus on CMake.
+* Your next lab session will focus on Make and CMake.

 * Thank You